VJAMM Historical Reverse Timeline UPDATE (click on images to enlarge)

 2017 February 27

-Malibu City Council grants $5,000 to the VJAMM, with Mayor Pro Tem Skylar Peak, Councilmember Rick Mullen, Councilmember Laura Rosenthal, Mayor Lou La Monte, Councilmember Jefferson “Zuma Jay” Wagner, voting in favor.
+Malibu City Council grants $5,000 to the VJAMM, with Mayor Pro Tem Skylar Peak, Councilmember Rick Mullen, Councilmember Laura Rosenthal, Mayor Lou La Monte, Councilmember Jefferson “Zuma Jay” Wagner, unanimously voting in favor.
 On February 13, Arnold Maeda and Phyllis Hayashibara spoke to the Malibu City Council in favor of putting this request on the agenda, which was scheduled.
 On February 27, Arnold Maeda, Brian Maeda, Suzanne Thompson, and Emily Winters spoke in favor of this request.

 2017 February 24